coffee while you work

 across battlefields

-Written for the Tricycle February 2024 May Challenge using the Spring season word, lilac, but was not entered.
+Written for the May 2025 Tricycle Haiku Challenge using the Spring season word, lilac, but was not entered.